 Second, such limits can lead to reduced funding for programs critical to vulnerable groups.
 The effect can be especially harmful to people with low incomes.
 This is particularly true in cases of across-the-board caps or cuts.

 At the state level, one example of strict tax and expenditure limits is the Taxpayer Bill of Rights (TABOR).
 TABORs place rigid constitutional limits on state government revenues and expenditures.
 They sometimes affect local governments as well.
 Limits are based on a formula of inflation plus population growth.
 Yet, this formula does not allow for the fact that the fastest-growing demographic groups are costly to serve.
 Among them are older adults and people with disabilities.
 Nor does it take into account states’ needs to deal with the unexpected such as natural disasters, acts of terrorism, or sudden increases in costs imposed by the federal government.

 Independent commissions: Policymakers and others have proposed creating independent bodies to make recommendations for how to close budget gaps outside the regular budget process.
 Such entities may be useful in educating policymakers and the public and in defining options.
 Such commissions must be structured in ways to ensure a fair and legitimate process.

 Tax and spending decisions should be the purview of the legislative branch.

 Such decisions should not be subject to line-item vetoA form of veto that allows the chief executive to reject a particular provisions of a bill without vetoing the entire bill. and enhanced rescission-power proposals by the executive branch.

 Balanced budget amendment

-AARP opposes a balanced-budget amendment to the US Constitution because it would endanger the nation’s economic health by limiting the government’s ability to address economic and political changes and invest in our nation’s future.
-States should reject any balanced-budget amendment that Congress refers to them for ratification
+A balanced budget amendment to the U.S. Constitution should not be adopted.
+It would endanger the nation’s economic health by limiting the government’s ability to address economic and political changes and invest in our nation’s future.

 Tax and expenditure limits